55 Days at Peking: Plot

-Lewis leads the small contingent of 400 multinational soldiers and American Marines defending the compound.
+Lewis leads the small contingent of 400 multinational soldiers and US Marines defending the compound.
 As the siege worsens, Maj.
 Lewis forms an alliance with the senior officer at the British Embassy, Sir Arthur Robertson, pending the arrival of a British-led relief force.
 After hearing that the force has been repulsed by Chinese forces, Maj.
-Lewis and Sir Arthur succeed in their mission to blow up a sizable Chinese ammunition dump.
+Lewis and Sir Arthur succeed in their mission to blow up a sizable Chinese arsenal.

 As the foreign defenders conserve food and water, while trying to save hungry children, the Empress continues plotting with the Boxers by supplying aid from her Chinese troops.
-Eventually, a foreign relief force from the Eight-Nation Alliance arrives and puts down the Boxer's rebellion.
-The troops reach Peking on the 55th day and, following the Battle of Peking, lift the siege of the foreign legations.
+Eventually, a foreign relief force from the Eight-Nation Alliance arrives and defeats the Boxers.
+The troops reach Beijing on the 55th day and, following the Battle of Peking (Beijing), lift the siege of the foreign legations.
 Foreshadowing the demise of the Qing dynasty, rulers of China for the previous two and a half centuries, the Dowager Empress Cixi, alone in her throne room, having gambled her empire and lost, declares repeatedly to herself, "The dynasty is finished".

 When the soldiers of the Eight-Nation Alliance have taken control of the city, after routing the Boxers and the remnants of the Imperial Army, Maj.
-Lewis gathers up his men, having received new orders from his superiors to leave Peking.
-He stops and circles back to retrieve Teresa, the young, half-Chinese daughter of one of his Marine comrades who was killed during the 55 day siege.
+Lewis assembles his men, having received new orders from his superiors to leave Beijing.
+He stops and circles back to retrieve Teresa, the young, half-Chinese daughter of one of his Marine comrades who was killed during the 55-day siege.
 Aboard his horse, she and Maj.
 Lewis leave the city behind, followed by his column of marching Marines.